 Vertigo is a feeling that the world around you is spinning, rocking, or rotating even when you’re holding perfectly still.
 Some people might barely notice the sensation, but in others, the feeling can be so severe that they find it impossible to keep their balance and conduct simple everyday tasks.

 A Vertigo attack can last for a second or much longer.
 Most patients often use vertigo and dizziness interchangeably to describe several symptoms, including difficulty walking, balance disorders, and lightheadedness.
 However, specialists consider vertigo as a symptom that results from a problem in the ear and brain balance centers.

-If you’re experiencing a vertigo attack that has lasted for days, it’s wise to seek a chiropractic clinic immediately.
+If you’re suffering from vertigo or a vertigo attack that has lasted for days, it’s wise to seek a Vertigo Specialist immediately.

 Symptoms of Vertigo

 Vertigo Signs and symptoms often vary from one person to another.
 One individual can have mild symptoms, while another can have severe.
 It all depends on the cause of the condition.